Mohamed Morsi: November 2012 declaration

 On 22 November 2012, Morsi issued a declaration which purported to protect the work of the Constituent Assembly drafting the new constitution from judicial interference.
-In effect, this declaration immunised his actions from any legal challenge.
+In effect, this declaration immunized his actions from any legal challenge.
 The decree states that it only applied until a new constitution is ratified.
-The declaration also required a retrial of those accused in the Mubarak-era killings of protesters, who had been acquitted and extends the mandate of the Constituent Assembly by two months.
+The declaration also required a retrial of those accused in the Mubarak-era killings of protesters, who had been acquitted, and extends the mandate of the Constituent Assembly by two months.
 Additionally, the declaration authorized Morsi to take any measures necessary to protect the revolution.
 Liberal and secular groups walked out of the constitutional Constituent Assembly because they believed that it would impose strict Islamic practices, while members of the Muslim Brotherhood supported Morsi.

 The move was criticized by Mohamed ElBaradei who said Morsi had "usurped all state powers and appointed himself Egypt's new pharaoh".
 The move led to massive protests and violent action throughout Egypt, with protesters erecting tents in Tahrir Square, the site of the protests that preceded the resignation of Hosni Mubarak.
 The protesters demanded a reversal of the declaration and the dissolution of the Constituent Assembly.
 Those gathered in the square called for a "huge protest" on 27 November.
 Clashes were reported between protesters and police.
 The declaration was also condemned by human rights groups such as Amnesty International, Human Rights Watch and Freedom House.
 Egypt's highest body of judges decried the ruling as an "unprecedented assault on the independence of the judiciary and its rulings".
 Abdel Meguid Mahmoud, a prosecutor appointed by Hosni Mubarak, declared the decree "null and void."
 Morsi further emphasized his argument that the decree is temporary, and said he wanted dialog with the opposition.
 Morsi's statement failed to appease either the judges or citizenry dissatisfied with his decision and sparked days of protests in Tahrir Square.